 The National Disability Insurance Scheme (NDIS) was developed to provide long-term care, and our health care professionals share the same goal.
 As part of our commitment and responsibility to NDIS participants and their families, we have a dedicated Mobile & Community Physiotherapy & Allied Healthcare team to assist any NDIS participant.
 We provide home and in clinic visits.
 Whatever is the most comfortable or suitable for you, your family and support network, we will happily oblige to meet their needs.

 There are no additional costs to you directly in order to access any of our supports, provided that they have been covered under your NDIS support plan.
 Our charges match the recommended prices provided by the NDIS and our processes are clear and transparent to ensure you are informed where your funds are going.

 Eligibility to engage us through NDIS

-From a therapeutic standpoint, our Physiotherapists currently treat a wide variety of conditions, including: Myotic Dystrophy, Autism, Cerebral Palsy, Motor Neuron Disease, Chromosomal Disorders, Spinal Disorders Genetic Conditions, Paraplegia and Quadriplegia, etc. We treat all clients in a place most convenient to them, whether it is in the comfort of their own home, in one of our clinics, or other more convenient setting.
+From a therapeutic standpoint, our Physiotherapists currently treat a wide variety of conditions, including: Myotic Dystrophy, Autism, Cerebral Palsy, Motor Neuron Disease, Chromosomal Disorders, Spinal Disorders Genetic Conditions, Paraplegia and Quadriplegia, etc. If you require a physiotherapist to travel to you, please ring us to discuss this over the phone.

 How to get in touch